sampconrad/sampconrad/README.md

 ### ⚡ About Me
 Hey, I'm Conrado.
 I'm a Full Stack Developer.

-- 🌱 From LL.B to Developer.
-I ditched a career in Law to pursue my true passion.
+- 🌱 From LL.B to Developer, I ditched a career in Law to pursue my true passion.
+With a strong focus on fluid and streamlined user experiences, I'm bringing projects to life, from concept to design and development.

 - ❤️ I spend my free time with my awesome wife Ingra and our dog Buba.